What Is Artificial Intelligence, and How Does It Affect Your Daily Life?

 Strong AI vs. weak AI

 Strong and weak AI are separated by how “smart” the AI has become.
 With strong AI (also known as artificial general intelligence or AGI), a machine thinks like a human.
 Weak AI, or narrow AI, is the dumber version—and the one we currently have.
 Experts are split on when we will achieve strong AI.
-Many experts believe that it could happen within the next 50 years, though some say there’s a small chance that it could happen in the next decade.
+Many experts believe it could happen within the next 50 years, though some say there’s a small chance it could happen in the next decade.

 Weak AI enables the machine to do a task with the help of humans.
 Humans are needed to “teach” the AI and to set parameters and guidelines on how the AI should respond to perform its tasks.
 Siri, Alexa, Google Assistant, self-driving cars, chatbots and search engines are all considered weak AI.